 The Connected Devices Platform Service service terminated

-The first thing you should do is check with the status of the CDPSvc service in the Services Manager.
+The first thing you should do is check the status of the CDPSvc service in the Services Manager.
 Open Run prompt using (Win + R), type services.msc, and then press the Enter key.
 In the Services window, locate the Connected Devices Platform Service and double click to open it.
 Make sure it is running.
-It is possible that service starts on it sown from time to time, but also keeps failing.
+It is possible that the service starts on its own from time to time, but also keeps failing.

 That said, let’s take a look at the options you can try to resolve the problem.